Sometimes the statistics around how many people are streaming music – and how many are paying for it – can lead to confusion and misinterpretation.

 In March 2019, Middle Eastern and North African streaming service Anghami had more than 21 million monthly active users, and “a significant number over 1m” who were paying for the service, according to co-founder Elie Habib in another MBW interview.

 Another useful source is consultancy Midia Research, which regularly updates its estimates both on the global subscriber total, and the shares of individual services.
-In December 2019, it published its estimates from the end of March 2020, there were 400 million music subscribers globally.
+It estimates that at the end of March 2020, there were 400 million music subscribers globally.
 Here’s its breakdown:

 19 February 2020: first version of this post

 9 July 2020: updated figures for Spotify, Tencent Music, Pandora, Deezer and the latest IFPI / Midia stats